uoftHacks11/UofTHacksXIProject/README.md

-# UofTHacksXI Project: Tu-Pac
+# UofTHacksXI Project: Two-Pac

 Imagine piecing together your own memories and unlocking a brand new story while playing a timeless old-fashioned game...
-That's "Tu-Pac"!
+That's "Two-Pac"!
 A revolutionary gaming experience where nostalgia meets innovation.

 ## About the project

-Tu-Pac is a Retro-Gamified Photo Album version of Pac-Man.
+Two-Pac is a Retro-Gamified Photo Album version of Pac-Man.
 For this project, we used Python, PyGame, Cohere API and an Object Detection Model.

-[comment]: <> (Tu-Pac is more than just a game, it's a pioneer in the fusion of AI, personal narrative, and retro gaming.)
+[comment]: <> (Tow-Pac is more than just a game, it's a pioneer in the fusion of AI, personal narrative, and retro gaming.)

 ## How it works